19 Notable alumni of

 -

-Emily Clark Hewitt is a former judge and chief judge of the United States Court of Federal Claims.
+Emily Clark Hewitt is an American lawyer and minister who served as a judge and the chief judge of the United States Court of Federal Claims.

 -